Connally High School (Lacy Lakeview, Texas): Academics

 The company of the 2013 UIL One Act Play, Maelstrom, at the state meet.

 The CHS Academic Team has consistently been considered a powerhouse of the Central Texas Area, most recently winning the UIL Region III AAA Academic Sweepstakes in 2013.
 Connally's Speech and Debate Program has won the District Championship for the past four years, and the regional championship for the past two.

 The school's Theatre Department has also experienced great successes.
 The CHS Thespians have advanced to the State One Act Play Meet three times (2006, 2010, and 2013), placing 2nd in 2010 (sf Paganini by Don Nigro) and 5th in 2013 (sf Maelstrom by Don Nigro).

 Music

 The CHS Band is led by director Dr. Nora Mosby.
 The ensemble's name was "The Pride of the Cadets".
 The band competes in UIL Marching Contest as well as UIL Concert and Sight Reading Contest.
 In 2008 the band advanced to the Area Marching Band Contest, but did not advance to the finals.
 The group was also known for being the only program in the Central Texas area to perform at the Veterans Day ceremony at the Waco Veteran's Hospital.

 The CHS “Royal Eight” Winter Guard was established for the 2013 contest season.
 The guard received a first division at the state contest in 2013.

-In 2020, the CHS Varsity Band (Wind Ensemble) competed in the UIL Concert and Sight Reading Contest and achieved a 1st division for both contests.
+In the 2025 - 2026 season, the CHS Varsity Band (Wind Ensemble) competed in the UIL Concert and Sight-Reading Contest and achieved a 1st division for both contests.
 This was the first time the band achieved this sweepstakes rating since 2008.